Playwright automation checklist to reduce flaky tests

 The second major source of flakiness is an unstable locator strategy.
 Tests that rely on brittle selectors, such as auto-generated CSS classes or fragile XPath expressions, break whenever developers refactor the UI.

-A resilient strategy focuses on attributes that are meaningful to the end-user.
+A resilient strategy focuses on attributes meaningful to the end-user.
 Playwright’s locators encourage this practice by prioritizing user-facing selectors.

 This hierarchy decouples the test from implementation details, making it far more stable.